fayomihorace/google-africa-developer-scholarship-associate-cloud-engineer/phase1/Cloud-Executive-Briefing.md

     of the web server, the database, the framework, etc).
 And the provider take care of maintaining and keeping everythin patched and updated
     (the OS, security, databse, web server, framework etc).
     Additionnaly PaaS provide features like analytics, auto scaling,

+## The marketplace, cloud solutions and cloud vendors

+- Cloud deployment options
+    - Public cloud, which is the default way to use cloud services, and thus invilve the concept of mutlty tenancy where many people (tenants) could be sharing the same physical harddisk without knowing because of the virtual machines
+    - Private cloud, which allow to put a set of virtual machines of a public cloud inside a private networks then add additionnal security layer to it.
+    - Hybrid cloud whihc is either a mix of private and public cloud or also means incorporation user's own on premises applications or servers which also share a common network and can talk to each others
+    - Multi cloud that is a mix of cloud providers servies

+ - Elastic computing: Allows the system to scale up and down automatically accoring to tge configurations (conditions we defined)
+ - Serverless computing: Just a small evolution of PaaS, to just deploy code, sometime called function as a service FaaS

+ - SLA: In networking in general we know we could have outages, hardware failures and network falilures, but we can still expect a certain quality.
+It documents expectations of availability, uptime, and security.